 It is our intention that every learner fulfils their potential and to this end learning programmes, intervention strategies, appropriate stretch and challenge and a range of extra-curricular learning opportunities are on offer to facilitate the growth of existing skills and the nurturing of new ones.

 Key Stage 3 – Years 7 to 9

 At Key Stage 3, learners follow exciting programmes of study in:

 Physical Education Technology (Design Technology, Food and Nutrition).

 Further detail about what is studied in each subject can be found below

 Key Stage 4 – Years 10 and 11

 At Key Stage 4, learners continue to study the core subjects of:

-- English Language and Literature
+English Language and Literature

-Pupils also study five additional subjects or ‘options’.
+Pupils also study four additional subjects or ‘options’.
 The option subjects include the Humanities, Languages, Expressive Arts, Triple Science, Technology, Business, Computing and Physical Education.
 There are also subjects available which pupils will not have previously studied, including Photography, Psychology, Sociology, Child Development and Media Studies.